satwikkansal/wtfpython/README.md

 * For 1, the correct statement for expected behavior is `x, y = (0, 1) if True else (None, None)`.
 * For 2, the correct statement for expected behavior is `t = ('one',)` or `t = 'one',` (missing comma) otherwise the interpreter considers `t` to be a `str` and iterates over it character by character.
 * `()` is a special token and denotes empty `tuple`.
+* In 3, as you might have already figured out, there's a missing comma after 5th element (`"that"`) in the list.
+So by implicit string literal concatenation,
+    ```py
+    >>> ten_words_list
+    ['some', 'very', 'big', 'list', 'thatconsists', 'of', 'exactly', 'ten', 'words']
+    ```
-* For 3, no `AssertionError` was raised because we're asserting entire tuple, instead of asserting the individual expression `a == b`.
+* No `AssertionError` was raised in 4th snippet because instead of asserting the individual expression `a == b`, we're asserting entire tuple.
 The following snippet will clear things up,
     ```py
     >>> a = "python"
     >>> b = "javascript"